-21.03.01 - Production
+21.41 Production

-- 1. Production is defined as the development of creative assets, pilot programs, research, and publicity events (i.e. TDD-hosted events that are not part of a paid media buy). - 2.
+- 1) Production is defined as the development of creative assets, research, and publicity events (i.e. TDD-hosted events that are not part of a paid media buy). - 2) The advertising agency shall develop a specifications sheet and obtain written competitive pricing from third-party vendors.
 The County recognizes the importance of qualitative factors in marketing to reach the desired target audience.
-The advertising agency is authorized to engage third-party vendors via the County's task order process.
-This leverage of agency resources shall be deemed to satisfy the competitive bid process of the County's Purchasing Manual. - 3.
-All production task orders shall identify payment terms (actuals or lump sum) and deliverable requirements. - a.
-Travel may be included at a not-to-exceed amount based on a set number of trips, waiving travel policy requirement of receipts and Voucher for Traveling Expenses. - b.
-The use of local vendors for "above the line" production expenses (e.g. executive producer, director, producer(s)) and "below the line" production expenses (e.g. talent, crew, equipment) shall be identified, if applicable. - 4.
-All production task orders shall be encumbered in the accounting system and scanned into the document portal.
+If the lowest cost vendor is not selected, the advertising agency must provide justification as to how the selected vendor best meets the scope of services.
+This process shall be deemed to satisfy the competitive bid process of the County's Purchasing Manual. - 3) All production estimates shall be approved in advance by the County pursuant to the County's procurement approval thresholds. - 4) All production estimates shall identify payment terms and deliverable requirements. - a.
+Travel may be included at a not-to-exceed amount based on a set number of trips, waiving travel policy requirement of receipts and Voucher for Traveling Expenses. - 5) All production estimates shall be encumbered in the accounting system and scanned into the document portal.

-21.03.02 - Production Proof of Performance & Payment
+21.42 Production Proof of Performance & Payment

-- 1. Invoicing shall be in sufficient detail for pre- and post-audit review (e.g. vendor invoices if actuals) to ensure the services were performed and the correct amount has been invoiced. - 2.
-The County shall issue payment to the advertising agency based on reconciliation of invoicing to the approved production task order.
+- 1) Invoicing shall be in sufficient detail for pre- and post-audit review (e.g. original vendor invoices, deliverables) to ensure the services were performed and the correct amount has been invoiced. - 2) The County shall issue payment to the advertising agency based on reconciliation of invoicing to the approved production estimate.
 Examples of acceptable deliverables include, but are not limited to: - a.
-Creative Assets, Pilot Programs photography, audio, video - b.
-Research plans, scripts, reports, video - c.
-Publicity Events documentation of occurrence (e.g. photos, rsvp/attendance list, media coverage, video)
+Creative Assets photography, audio, video file - b.
+Research plans, scripts, reports - c.
+Publicity Events documentation of occurrence (e.g. photos, rsvp/attendance list, media coverage) - 3) TDD production payments shall be submitted via Contract Payment Form to the advertising agency.

-21.03.03 - Advance Payment
+21.43Advance Payment

-Pursuant to Section 215.422(14) F.S. and County policy, Board approval for advance payment may be granted if the payment results in savings equal to or greater than the amount earned by investing the funds and paying later or if the payment is essential to the operations of the agency and the goods or services are available only if advance payment is made.
+1) Pursuant to Section 215.422(14) F.S. and County policy, Board approval for advance payment may be granted if the payment results in savings equal to or greater than the amount earned by investing the funds and paying later or if the payment is essential to the operations of the agency and the goods or services are available only if advance payment is made.

-- 1. The County recognizes the industry standard for progress payments for production assignments.
-Advance payment of fees is authorized when the task order identifies progress payment deliverable milestones and final payment upon receipt of deliverable. - 2.
+- a.
+The County recognizes the industry standard for progress payments for production assignments.
+Advance payment of fees is authorized when the production estimate identifies progress payment deliverable milestones and final payment upon receipt of deliverable. - b.
 All other requests for payment in advance require Board approval.